-- 1. Architectures of Cloud Storage / Software Defined Storage / Big Data - In order to limit error propagation from other networks, the storage network is often built as a physically separate = dedicated network. - Because storage networks are heavily reacting to high latencies and packet loss, they often need to be dimensioned for the worst case (load peaks, packet storms, etc), needing one of the best = typically most expensive components for reducing latency and increasing throughput.
-Dimensioning to the worst case instead of an average case plus some safety margins is nothing but an expensive overdimensioning / over-engineering. - When multipathing is required for improving fault tolerance of the storage network itself, these efforts will even double. - When geo-redundancy is required, the total effort may easily more than double another time because in cases of disasters like terrorist attacks the backup datacenter must be prepared for taking over for multiple days or weeks.
+- In order to limit error propagation from other networks, the storage network is often built as a physically separate = dedicated network. - Because storage networks are heavily reacting to high latencies and packet loss, they often need to be dimensioned for the worst case (load peaks, packet storms, etc), needing one of the best = typically most expensive components for reducing latency and increasing throughput.
+Dimensioning to the worst case instead of an average case plus some safety margins is nothing but an expensive overdimensioning / over-engineering. - When multipathing is required for improving fault tolerance of the storage network itself, these efforts will even double.